Israel – Palestine Conflict: History, Timeline, Cause and Everything to Know

 What is the role of the United Nations?

-For years following the 1967 war, the UN voted over and over in favor of an international peace conference, under the auspices of the UN, with all parties to the conflict to solve the Israel-Palestine conflict once and for all.
-But the US always voted no.
+Following the 1967 war, the UN repeatedly voted in favor of holding an international peace conference with all parties to the conflict under its auspices in order to end the Israel-Palestine conflict once and for all.
+But the US never cast a yes vote.

 What is Peace Process?

-Sometimes called “Oslo”, the peace process is an ongoing American-mediated effort to broker a peace treaty between Israelis and Palestinians.
-The goal is a “final status agreement,” which would establish a Palestinian state in Gaza and the West Bank in exchange for Palestinians agreeing to permanently end attacks on Israeli targets - a formula often called “land for peace.”
+The peace process—sometimes referred to as "Oslo"—is an ongoing initiative to mediate a peace agreement between Israelis and Palestinians under American supervision.
+The objective is a "final status agreement," which would create a Palestinian state in Gaza and the West Bank in exchange for Palestinians' consent to permanently halt attacks against Israeli targets – a strategy that is frequently referred to as "land for peace."

-In 1993, Israeli officials led by Yitzhak Rabin and Palestinian leaders from the Palestine Liberation Organization led by Yasser Arafat strove to find a peaceful solution through what became known as the Oslo peace process.
-In 1993, the Oslo Accords were finalized as a framework for future Israeli–Palestinian relations.
+Through what became known as the Oslo peace process, Israeli officials headed by Yitzhak Rabin and Palestinian leaders from the Palestine Liberation Organization headed by Yasser Arafat worked to find a peaceful solution in 1993.
+The Oslo Accords, which serve as a foundation for foreseeable Israeli-Palestinian relations, were completed in 1993.

-Despite the 2001 failure, the general Oslo “land for peace” framework remains the dominant American and international approach to resolving the conflict.
-The Bush administration pushed its own update on Oslo, called the ”road map,” and the Obama administration made the peace process a significant foreign policy priority.
-The Trump administration has not formally abandoned this formula but has yet to take any significant actions to advance it.
+Although the general Oslo "land for peace" framework failed in 2001, it continues to be the main American and international strategy for resolving the conflict.
+The Oslo update, known as the "road map," was promoted by the Bush administration, and the Obama administration gave the peace process top priority in its foreign policy.
+The Trump administration has not formally given up on this strategy, but neither has it made any significant progress.

 What are the “two-state solution” and the “one-state solution”?